HydroModPy/HydroModPy/docs/readthedocs/source/architecture/process/process-layer-separation-component-diagram.rst

 -----

 - Config parsing and validation are isolated from solver-specific code.
-- Conceptual hydrology forcing remains outside ``hydromodpy.process`` and is exposed through the simulation forcing adapter layer.
+- Conceptual hydrology forcing remains outside ``hydromodpy.physics`` and is exposed through the simulation forcing adapter layer.
 - Runtime process classes are solver-agnostic containers.
 - Adapter components are the only layer allowed to translate runtime data to